junxit/us-congress-bills-113/metadata.md

 - 2014-12-01 — Placed on the Union Calendar, Calendar No. 478.
 - 2014-12-01 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 113-638.
 - 2014-12-01 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 113-638.
+- 2014-12-02 — Passed/agreed to in Senate: Received in the Senate, read twice, considered, read the third time, and passed without amendment by Unanimous Consent.(consideration: CR S6272)
+- 2014-12-02 — Received in the Senate, read twice, considered, read the third time, and passed without amendment by Unanimous Consent. (consideration: CR S6272)